NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-General contractors in Virginia must hold a state license from the Department of Professional and Occupational Regulation (DPOR), Board for Contractors.
+General contractors in Virginia must hold a state license from the Department of Professional and Occupational Regulation (DPOR) Board for Contractors.
 License classifications include Commercial Building Contractor and Residential Building Contractor, each available under one of three license classes:

-• Class B: Projects up to $120,000 per job and $750,000 annually.
+• Class B: For projects up to $120,000 per job and $750,000 annually

-• Class C: Projects between $1,000 and $10,000, with an annual cap of $150,000.
+• Class C: For projects between $1,000 and $10,000, with an annual cap of $150,000

 Required business insurance in Virginia:

-Learn more about Virginia contractor license requirements.
+Learn more about Virginia general contractor license requirements.

 License required: Yes